FabReyesMecha/OPPAS/README.md

 # OPPAS: OPen-source PArametric Snake-robot

-OPPAS is a snake robot intended for research with robots mimicking the structure of a snake.
+**OPPAS** is a snake robot intended for research with robots that mimic the structure of a snake.
-The main reason I started this project is because I wanted a fast way to produce a snake robot with different requierements.
+The main reason I started this project is because I wanted a fast way to produce a snake robot that was easy to build and deploy, but without the need of drastic hanges if a component of the robot changes.
+The documentation is published in [OPPAS documentation](https://fabreyesmecha.github.io/OPPAS/), but OPPAS's project files can be downloaded in *TODO*.

 ![introduction.png](OPPAS_imgs/introduction.png "OPPAS introduction")